tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/README.md

 * Set up Snowflake.
 (Step 1)
 * Set up your Snowflake database as a Resource in Retool.
 (Step 2)
-* Download and configure the Retool app files in Retool.
+* Download and configure the Retool app file in Retool.
 (Step 3)

 ## Step 1 - Set up Snowflake
 [Step-by-step: Set up Snowflake](./set-up-snowflake.md)